-23.1.
-Default setup

-You can save your preferred start up settings as a default file, which is automatically used by FINE R+D at start-up and New:

-- 1. Save a start.frd-file with your settings to a different directory first. - 2.
+Figure 68 - Microphone calibration Connect a microphone calibrator (1Pa or 94 dB) if available and press [Measure].
+The measured microphone calibration will then be shown as dB re 1V/Pa.
+Press [Apply] to calibrate the system for correct SPL measurements using this microphone.
+Alternatively, you can enter the microphone calibration data from the calibration sheet, which is supplied with microphones from LOUDSOFT, see Figure 2.
+25. Troubleshooting 25.1.
+Default setup You can save your preferred start up settings as a default file, which is automatically used by FINE R+D at start-up and New: - 1.
+Save a start.frd-file with your settings to a different directory first. - 2.
 Then copy your start.rfd-file to the folder "C:\Program Files (x86)\Loudsoft\FINERandD" - 3.
-Rename the existing default.frd to default.frd.old - 4.
-You can now rename your start.frd-file to default.frd - 5.
+Rename the existing \default.frd to \default.frd.old - 4.
+You can now rename your start.frd-file to \default.frd - 5.
 Now FINE R+D will always start with this file including your settings - 6.
 NB!
-If you begin having content in curve No. 1 you can just right-click and delete this curve to get a blank sheet while still keeping your settings in the SPL View/Time window

-23.2.
-Problems when saving calibration data

-You may experience an error as shown below.
+If you begin having content in curve No. 1 you can just right-click and delete this curve to get a blank sheet while still keeping your settings in the SPL View/Time window 25.2.
+Problems when saving calibration data You may experience an error as shown below.
 The path may not exist, or the program cannot save calibration data: